mrdotan/apicv10/instructions/Lab3/index.md

 -   Secure the new version of your API.

-Continue the APIC Dev Jam!
-Go To [APIC (v10) Dev Jam Lab 4 - Use Lifecycle controls to version your API](https://github.com/ibm-ecosystem-lab/APICv10/tree/main/instructions/Lab4) to manage the lifecycle of this API and test your new OAuth secured API.
+Continue the APIC VEST Series!
+Go To [APIC VEST Lab 4 - Use Lifecycle controls to version your API](https://github.com/ibm-ecosystem-lab/APICv10/tree/main/instructions/Lab4) to manage the lifecycle of this API and test your new OAuth secured API.